franzejr/best-ruby/README.md

 > Absolutely the best way to learn to write idiomatic Ruby code is to read idiomatic Ruby code.
 [Eloquent Ruby](http://www.amazon.com/Eloquent-Ruby-Addison-Wesley-Professional/dp/0321584104)

-This repository aims to help everyone to write a more idiomatic, clean and tricky ruby code and also try to join a bunch of good refactoring techniques.
-You can add your own technique or paste it from some website(do not forget the source, of course).
+This repository aims to help everyone write more idiomatic, clean, and tricky ruby code and also document good refactoring techniques.
+You can add your own technique or paste it from some website.
+Do not forget the source, of course.
 All the tricks are in the /tricks folder.

-For the sake of reading, you should paste in the markdown format and at the end, paste where the technique come from, if it's not yours.
+For the sake of clarity, you should paste in the markdown format.
+At the end, if the code is not your own, paste a reference to the author and source of the technique.

 ## [Tricks](tricks.md)

-In this part we can check some obscure or awesome features from the and the standard ruby library which normally we forget.
+In this part we can review some obscure or awesome features from the and the standard ruby library which we normally forget.

 ## [Idiomatic Ruby](idiomatic_ruby.md)

-You can write a Ruby code, but it can look like a Java code for example.
-Here you can find some tips to write a more natural and take advantage of Ruby.
+You can write Ruby code, but it can sometimes look like Java code.
+Here you can find some tips to write more naturally and take advantage of idiomatic Ruby.

 ## [Refactorings](refactorings.md)